 - 8. Replace the battery.

-- 9. Reconnect external power.

-- 10. Reconnect external devices.
+- 9. Turn the computer right-side up, and then reconnect external power and external devices.

-- 11. Turn on the computer.
+- 10. Turn on the computer.

 Using Bluetooth wireless devices (select models only)

 A Bluetooth device provides short-range wireless communications that replace the physical cable connections that traditionally link electronic devices, such as the following: